 ASIC regulates registered companies, markets and financial services providers in Australia, and administers legislation that includes the Corporations Act.

-Chapter 7 of the Corporations Act regulates the financial services industry.
+Chapter 7 regulates the financial services industry.

-This section provides guidance on some of the key concepts in Ch 7, such as 'financial product', financial service', 'wholesale' versus 'retail' clients and 'authorised representative'.
+This section provides guidance on some of the key concepts in Ch 7, such as 'financial product', 'financial service', 'wholesale client' versus 'retail client' and 'authorised representative'.

 What is ASIC's role?